Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks

 \section{Examples}

 We next instantiate \Cref{thm:single_feature_informal} in two specific statistical learning settings which satisfy the hierarchical prescription detailed in \Cref{sec:main_thm}.
-As a warmup, we show that three-layer neural networks can efficiently learn single index models.
-Our second example shows how three-layer networks can obtain sample complexity improving on existing guarantees for two-layer networks.
+As a warmup, we show that three-layer networks efficiently learn single index models.
+Our second example shows how three-layer networks can obtain a sample complexity improvement over existing guarantees for two-layer networks.